 Each federal district and state court system has issued its own policies for handling matters.

-In the geographic areas most profoundly impacted by COVID-19, it is likely there will not be a jury trial in calendar year 2020, and there will be growing experimentation with video platforms, like Zoom, for hearings and depositions.
+In the geographic areas most profoundly impacted by COVID-19, there were no jury trials in calendar year 2020, and there was growing experimentation with video platforms, such as Zoom, for hearings and depositions.

 Many industries have turned to fight the COVID-19 pandemic and have been provided with certain immunity from product liability actions.
 The Department of Health and Human Services issued a COVID-19 declaration under the Public Readiness and Emergency Preparedness (PREP) Act, announcing that manufacturers, distributors, programme planners, and other qualified persons are protected from liability for COVID-19 countermeasures.
 The declaration covers antivirals, drugs, biologics, diagnostics, devices and vaccines used to treat, diagnose, cure, prevent or mitigate COVID-19.
 It also covers products and technologies that increase efficacy or minimise adverse events associated with covered products.
 There are some exceptions to immunity, however, including claims involving wilful misconduct, claims unrelated to the countermeasure, claims based on activities that fall outside the scope of the declaration, and foreign claims where the USA has no jurisdiction.

 Attorneys general have formed task forces with the FTC to look for COVID-19-related fraud, such as making unsubstantiated claims about the level of protection of PPE or potential cures, as early examples.